bincrafters/community/contributing_to_packages/package_guidelines_required.rst

 source() method
 ===============

-#.
-Favor ``tools.get()`` on an archive over git clone.
+-  Favor ``tools.get()`` on an archive over git clone.
-#  With github, even if there are no github releases, use the "Download as Zip" url.
+-  With github, even if there are no github releases, use the "Download as Zip" url.
-#.
-Most times you can use a ``.tar.gz`` for windows and linux
+-  Most times you can use a ``.tar.gz`` for windows and linux
-#.
-Validate checksums when they are provided by upstream, pass as parameter to ``tools.get()``
+-  Validate checksums when they are provided by upstream, pass as parameter to ``tools.get()``
-#.
-We have a convention now: rename the directory that gets extracted or downloaded to “sources”.
+-  We have a convention now: rename the directory that gets extracted or downloaded to ``source_subfolder``.
 This simplifies several elements in our standard recipes.
 There’s a feature request in progress to add a param to ``tools.get()`` to automate this.

 package() method
 ================